-- 1. Energy performance of the portfolio;
+- 1. Energy performance of the portfolio

-- 2. Adaptation to climate risk;
+- 2. Adaptation to climate risks

-- 3. Enhance local biodiversity;
+- 3. Enhance local biodiversity

+- 4. Inclusion & well-being within communities

-- 4. Tenant satisfaction & engagement; and
+- 5. Tenant satisfaction

-- 5. Employee satisfaction & development.
+- 6. Employee satisfaction & development

-This disclosure describes the environmental or social characteristics which the Fund promotes, sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
-It outlines what data sources are used, what measures are taken to ensure data quality and how data is processed.
+The disclosure sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
+It sets out what data sources are used, what measures are taken to ensure data quality and how data is processed.